Horná Seč

 Horná Seč (Felsőszecse) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1355.

 Geography

 The village lies at an altitude of 158 metres and covers an area of 8.303 km².
 It has a population of about 490 people.

+Population

 Ethnicity

 The village is approximately 75% Slovak, 23% Magyar and 2% Czech.

 Facilities

 The village has a public library and a football pitch.